Protea dracomontana

 The cup-shaped flowerheads are short, spreading widely.
 The involucral bracts are round-tipped and hairless with fringed margins.
 Flowerhead colour is creamy white to pink or carmine red.

-This summer rainfall Protea is restricted to high elevations along the eastern escarpment, found in the southeast of KwaZulu-Natal, the eastern extreme of the Free State and Lesotho.
+The distribution along the eastern escarpment of the Drakensberg is in the southwest of KwaZulu-Natal, the eastern extreme of the Free State and parts of Lesotho.

-The habitat is sub-alpine Themeda or rooigras grassland, between altitudes of 1600 m and 2200 m, mostly on basalt.
+The habitat is sub-alpine Themeda or rooigras, summer rainfall grassland at elevations from 1600 m to 2200 m, mostly on fine-grained, basaltic rock.
 The plant may appear in dense stands on its home ground.
-The population in habitat is deemed of least concern early in the twenty first century.
+The habitat population is deemed of least concern early in the twenty first century.

 P. dracomontana is dependent upon sporadic fires for well-being in its habitat, like fynbos plants.
 Should no burning occur for too long, flowering diminishes or stops.
 The plants become static, lose leaves and assume "a moribund appearance".